 - T&E for large-scale architectures

 - Systems of Systems (SoS) Concepts.
-What SoS can achieve.
+What SoS can achieve?
 Capabilities engineering vs. requirements engineering.
 Operational issues: geographic distribution, concurrent operations.
 Development issues: evolutionary, large scale, distributed.
 Interoperability and synergy in C4ISR.
 Roles of a project leader in relation to integration and scope control.

 - Complexity Concepts.
 Complexity and chaos; scale-free networks; complex adaptive systems; small worlds; synchronization; strange attraction; emergent behaviors.
 Introduction to the theories and how to work with them in a practical world.

 - Integration.
 Integration strategies for SoS with systems that originated outside the immediate control of the project staff, the difficulty of shifting SoS priorities over the operating life of the systems.
-Loose coupling integration strategies, the design of open systems, integration planning and implementation, interface design, use of legacy systems and COTS.
+Loose coupling integration strategies, the design of open systems, integration planning and implementation, interface design, use of legacy systems, and COTS.

 - Collaboration.
-The SoS environment and its special demands on systems engineering.
+The SOS environment and its special demands on systems engineering.
 Collaborative efforts that extend over long periods of time and require effort across organizations.
-Collaboration occurring explicitly or implicitly, at the same time or at disjoint times, even over decades.
+Collaboration occurs explicitly or implicitly, at the same time or at disjoint times, even over decades.
 Responsibilities from the SoS side and from the component systems side, strategies for managing collaboration, concurrent and disjoint systems engineering; building on the past to meet the future.
-Strategies for maintaining integrity of systems engineering efforts over long periods of time when working in independent organizations.
+Strategies for maintaining the integrity of systems engineering efforts over long periods of time when working in independent organizations.